Google will no longer be accepting Grantspro status applications – what should you do now?

 There is not yet any indication that the standard Google Ad Grant program will be reviewed, but we still recommend applying and getting activity set up.
 Google offer free advertising for your charity and the standard amount of $10,000 per month can provide a real boost to your fundraising activity.

 Fresh Egg has helped a number of charities with Google Ad Grants applications, account setup and account optimisation.
-We have a useful introductory guide to Google Ad Grants that you might like to read before perhaps giving our team a call to discuss your options further.
+We have a useful blog post on making the most of your Google Ad Grant that you might like to read.